zyao197/zyao197/README.md

 -->
 ### About me
 - 👨‍🎓 I have just graduated from the University of Liverpool with a Master of Research in Pattern Recognition and Intelligent Systems.
 - 🔭 I’m currently working as an independent developer on my startup Divein2XYZ.
-I'm also looking for an RA or PhD position in EEG+AI.
+I'm also seeking an RA or PhD opportunity in EEG+AI.
 - 🌱 Just launched my first iOS app — [Divein2Papers](https://apps.apple.com/us/app/divein2papers/id6742980068)!
 It helps you read the latest preprint papers during short breaks, like waiting for coffee ☕️📄.

 ### Overview of my GitHub stats